-As we prepare to drink our first cup of wine and make our first promise, we acknowledge that not everyone is able to feed their bodies with affordable nutritious food.
-Far too many of our neighbors and friends simply do not have adequate resources to do that which we often take for granted: eat in a way that actually provides nourishment and sustenance.
+As we prepare to drink our first cup of wine and make our first promise, we acknowledge that not everyone is able to feed themselves and their families with affordable, nutritious food.
+Far too many people in our country simply do not have adequate resources to do that which so many take for granted: eat in a way that actually provides nourishment and sustenance.
 Our first cup of wine is our first promise: